annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/utilities/iframe.md

 # Iframe

- You can use the Iframe UI Pattern to display information from other applications on the screen, as a small preview.
-For example, the Iframe UI pattern is often used to insert content from another source, such as an advertisement, into an application.
+ You can use the Iframe UI Pattern to display information from other apps, on the screen, in bite-size previews.

 **How to use the Iframe UI Pattern**